bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-get.md

-# Get the List of Kanban / My Plan Stages task.stages.get
+# Get the list of Kanban stages or "My Planner" task.stages.get

 > Scope: [`task`](../../scopes/permissions.md)
 >
 > Who can execute the method:
-> - any user for My Plan stages
+> - any user for "My Planner" stages
 > - any user with access to the group for Kanban stages

-This method retrieves the stages of Kanban / My Plan.
+This method retrieves the stages of the Kanban or "My Planner".

 ## Method Parameters